atosinin/atosinin/README.md

-- 👋 Hi, I’m Antonin, a fullstack software developper
+- 👋 Hi, I’m Antonin, a fullstack software developper.
-- 🛠 I have recently been working on an ASP .NET Core MVC Web App, .NET REST APIs, Angular SPAs and a React Electron desktop app.
+- 🛠 I have recently been working on an .NET Core MVC Web App, .NET REST APIs, Angular SPAs and a React Electron desktop app.

 <!---
 atosinin/atosinin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.